How the Allman Brothers Band Tried to Carry On With ‘Eat a Peach’

 Deeply shaken, the surviving members of the group briefly considered folding, but quickly determined that the best way to honor what they'd started with Duane was to carry it forward.
 Fortunately, there was no shortage of talent left in the lineup: Allman's brother Gregg held down vocals and keys while maintaining the family tradition and guitarist Dickey Betts reluctantly added electric slide to his duties to cover for Duane's absence, while the rhythm section — bassist Berry Oakley, percussionist Jai Johanny Johansson and drummer Butch Trucks — maintained a steady bottom end.

 Betts, in particular, offered creative leadership at a juncture when it was sorely needed.
-“It very easily could have ended right there, but Betts pulled it out of the fire,” band associate Thom Doucette later argued.
-“A lot of people do not understand how really smart and connected Dickey is, because of his demons, which can take over.”
+"It very easily could have ended right there, but Betts pulled it out of the fire," band associate Thom Doucette later argued in One Way Out: The Inside History of the Allman Brothers Band.
+"A lot of people do not understand how really smart and connected Dickey is, because of his demons, which can take over."

 "We thought about quitting, because how could we go on without Duane?" admitted Trucks.
 "But then we realized: how could we stop?
 We all had this thing in us and Duane put it there.
 He was the teacher and he gave something to us— his disciples— that we had to play out.
 We talked about taking six months off but we had to get back together after a few weeks because it was too lonely and depressing.
 We were all just devastated and the only way to deal with it was to play."